Assassination of Jamal Khashoggi: Body disposal and alleged evidence tampering

 On 31 October a senior Turkish official told The Washington Post that Turkish authorities were investigating the theory that Khashoggi's body was destroyed in acid on the grounds of the consulate or at the nearby residence of the Saudi consul general.
 The "biological evidence" discovered in the consulate garden supported the theory.
-Echoing the claim, Yasin Aktay, an adviser to Erdoğan in his ruling AK Party and a friend of Khashoggi, hinted in an article in the Turkish newspaper Hürriyet, published on 2 November, that the body was destroyed by dismembering and dissolving in acid: "We now see that it wasn't just cut up, they got rid of the body by dissolving it".
+Echoing the claim, Yasin Aktay, an adviser to Erdoğan in his ruling AK Party and a friend of Khashoggi's, hinted in an article in the Turkish newspaper Hürriyet, published on 2 November, that the body was destroyed by dismembering and dissolving in acid: "We now see that it wasn't just cut up, they got rid of the body by dissolving it".

 On 4 March 2019, Al Jazeera Arabic released a documentary on the investigation of Khashoggi's murder and the subsequent coverup.
-In its coverage, the network states that the body was likely disposed of by being burnt in an oven at the Saudi consulate general's residence.
-An interview with the oven's builder revealed that it was designed to be "deep", and capable of withstanding temperatures over 1000 C. The burning took three days and happened in parts.
+In its coverage, the network states that the body was likely disposed of by being cremated in a recently constructed extra large oven at the Saudi consulate general's residence, which Al Jazeera suggested was likely purpose-built for the disposal of Khashoggi's remains.
+An interview with the oven's builder revealed that it was designed to be "deep", and capable of withstanding temperatures over 1000 C. The burning reportedly took three days and happened in parts.
 Afterwards, a large quantity of barbecue meat was prepared to cover the evidence of cremation.

 In an op-ed in The Washington Post, Erdoğan described the murder as "inexplicable" and as a "clear violation and a blatant abuse of the Vienna Convention on Consular Relations", arguing that not punishing the perpetrators "could set a very dangerous precedent."
 He criticised Saudi inaction against the consul general Mohammad al-Otaibi, who had misled the media and had fled the country shortly afterwards.
 He warned that no-one should dare commit "such acts on the soil of a NATO ally again" and wrote: "As responsible members of the international community, we must reveal the identities of the puppet masters behind Khashoggi's killing and discover those in whom Saudi officials – still trying to cover up the murder – have placed their trust...
 We know that the order to kill Khashoggi came from the highest levels of the Saudi government."
 He urged the international community to uncover the whole truth.

 On 5 November, Daily Sabah quoted a Turkish official who said that an 11-member team, including chemist Ahmad Abdulaziz Aljanobi and toxicology expert Khaled Yahya al-Zahrani, had been sent by Saudi Arabia to Istanbul on 11 October to destroy the evidence.
 The official suggested that this cover-up attempt indicated that Saudi officials were aware of the crime.
 The Saudi team had visited the consulate every day between 11 and 17 October; Turkish officials were not permitted to search the consulate until 15 October.